Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please note that this information applies to businesses within the City of Signal Hill and most of L.A.
 County.
 The City of Long Beach is served by its own health department and issues separate, but similar guidance and directives.
 Visit longbeach.gov/covid19 for updates from the City of Long Beach.

 Please see our COVID-19 Resources Page for information that may assist workers, businesses, families, and anyone who is facing challenges due to COVID-19.
 We’ve covered resources from food/essentials to finances to mental health.
 We’ve also listed ways you can help others during this difficult time.

 Please stay six feet apart from other people while out in public.
 This will prevent the spread of COVID-19 through others’ respiratory droplets.
 Learn more about social distancing (PDF) from the L.A.
 County Dept. of Public Health.
 Many people are infected with COVID-19 do not have symptoms and could unknowingly spread the novel coronavirus.
 Physical distancing reduces the risk of transmission, and is required when you are out in public and around others who are not in your household.

-City Hall, the Signal Hill Public Library, and the City Yard are closed to the public until further notice.
-We are still open for business via phone and/or e-mail.
-For more information on COVID-19 impacts on City services, and how to do business with us by department, visit our Closures and Cancelations page.
-All City events, programming, senior excursions, in-person meetings, and gatherings are suspended until further notice.
+City Hall and the Community Services Department are open by appointment only.
+For more information on COVID-19 impacts on City services, please visit our Closures and Cancelations page.
+All City events and in-person meetings are suspended until further notice.